AMERICAN HISTORY X ANALYSIS

 Your anger is shutting down the brain.

-Derek now sees reason in the fact that the corrupted scheme of things he was cultivated by his father and Cameron in fact dealt poorly with the particular race or skin color or passport registration.
-It has always been about belonging to one or another social group regardless of its system of coordinates and principles.
-Either you follow the leader and hate people announces as the enemies or you become a victim yourself, particularly by the hands of those you tend to consider friends.
-LAMONT, Derek’s associate at the prison laundry was convicted severely than Derek for a crime of much less criminal significance: another bottom line to Vinyard’s prejudices, who used to demagogue on justice.
+Derek Vinyard now sees reason in the fact that the corrupted scheme of things he was cultivated by his father, and Cameron dealt poorly with the particular race or skin color, or passport registration.
+It has always been about belonging to one or another social group, regardless of its system of coordinates and principles.
+Either you follow the leader and hate people announced as the enemies, or you become a victim yourself, particularly at the hands of those you tend to consider friends.
+LAMONT, Derek’s associate at the prison laundry, was convicted more severely than Derek for a crime of much less criminal significance: another bottom line to Vinyard’s prejudices, who used to demagogue on justice.
 Lamont comes to be a friend, whose humor and neighborliness tear Derek’s racial cliches to pieces.
-As the story goes on, Vinyard appreciates the fact it was Lamont who saved him from being killed in prison.
-Dr; Sweeney turns out to be the only man from the outside world apart from the family, who offers his helping hand to Derek and even forwarded an early release.
-As the prison curtain is drawn, Derek Vinyard is fully mindful of the fact that his family: his mother, young brother, and two sisters matter the most for him in the whole world.
+As the story goes on, Vinyard appreciates the fact that it was Lamont who saved him from being killed in prison.
+Dr. Sweeney turns out to be the only man from the outside world, apart from the family, who offers his helping hand to Derek and even forwards an early release.
+As the prison curtain is drawn, Derek Vinyard is fully mindful of the fact that his family—his mother, young brother, and two sisters—matter the most to him in the whole world.
 He is ready to reshape himself from scratch for his close ones.
 One of the unevindent clues to Derek’s shift is to be found in his decision not to get shaved anymore.

 All this stuff about making everything equal.
 It’s not that simple.